An End-to-End Stochastic Network Calculus with Effective Bandwidth and Effective Capacity

 \section{Conclusion}

 We presented an end-to-end stochastic network calculus with effective bandwidth and effective capacity functions.
-We then showed that such a formulation of network calculus results in end-to-end performance measures that grow linearly in the number of nodes traversed by the arrival traffic in a homogeneous network of nodes with each node offering similar service.
-Further we showed using numerical example with Markov modulated on-off arrivals traffic that the end-to-end delay bound computed using the presented stochastic network calculus is as good as the bounds obtained using statistical envelopes.
+We then showed that such a formulation of network calculus results in end-to-end performance measures that grow linearly in the number of nodes traversed by the arrival traffic, under the assumption of independence.
+Further we showed using numerical example with Markov modulated on-off arrivals traffic that the end-to-end delay and backlog bound computed using the presented stochastic network calculus are tighter than the bounds obtained using statistical envelopes.